LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAUpdateByAccessToken-put-">Update MFA by Access Token (PUT)</h4>
- This API is used to Enable Multi-factor authentication by access token on user login [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/google-authenticator/update-mfa-by-access-token/)
+ This API is used to Enable Multi-factor authentication by access token on user login

 ```java